SYegor/bl-channel-toggler/README.md

 - **B** - blue channel
 - **A** - alpha channel

-Pushing the hotkey switches to RGBA
+Pushing the hotkey again switches to RGBA